dv-lse/fdi-patent-innovate/data/narrative.md

 Based on this metric, cities are extremely unequal in how much they innovate.
 The spikes on the globe represent the [logarithms of] the patent counts, by city.
 While some regions are very “spiky”, most of the emerged land has no patent.
 In 2010, Tokyo –the most innovative city- had 9,580 patents, while more than 50,000 cities that patented at some point earlier, did not have any patent at all that year [7].

+*AD 13/12: Quizz will change, will compare inequality in patents to inequality in the World or in the US*

 ---

 *Quiz.*